TheMonk2121/ai-dev-tasks/300_experiments/300_historical-testing-archive.md

 #### **1. Systematic Approaches**
 - **Insight**: Systematic, measurable approaches consistently outperform manual methods
 - **Evidence**: [To be filled based on historical data]
-- **Application**: Continue using systematic approaches for all new development
+- **Application**: Continue using systematic approaches for all new developmen

 #### **2. Performance Baselines**
 - **Insight**: Establishing and enforcing performance baselines prevents regression